 ALL-STATE REQUIREMENTS: Post must submit one candidate to District for judging, make a report via the Department reporting system, and the District Chairperson must annotate the Post’s participation on the District participation report.

-District must submit one candidate to Department for judging.
+The district must submit one candidate to Department for judging.

 AWARDS: The First-Place winner is invited to the Mid-Winter Conference to read his/her speech.
 Second and Third place shall be recognized locally.